 intended to be outside all day and night.
 Great Danes need a fully fenced in yard for exercise and playtime.
 Because your puppy is NOT a toy, it is pertinent to teach your children the correct way to interact with your puppy; fair play and respect are a must.

 Puppies often thing that toddlers are other puppies and will rough house, jump on, chew and growl at them.
 As the parent, it is important to teach and monitor correct behaviors of both the puppy and children.
 With correct and consistent training, your puppy

 will learn that your kids are not other puppies, but just small humans, and will adjust to the pack.
 Quick movements and high-pitched noises will excite your puppy or dog, while loud, harsh corrections will confuse and intimidate them.
 Dogs learn through consistency

 and repetition, with love and positive reinforcement, he / she will learn quickly.
 The adults in your household must assume the role of pack leader, in order for your puppy to grow up secure and confident.

 I also recommend crate training your new puppy.
 The create, when placed in the living area of your home, will become your puppy’s “den” or “safe space”.
-I keep soft, easily washed blankets and toys in the crate
+I keep soft, easily washed blankets and toys

-are not the fault of the puppy.
+and are not the fault of the puppy.
 If you take him / her out often, stay with it, and give praises (no food rewards), your puppy will be housebroken in no time.
 Your Dane should continue to eat 2 times a day for the rest of its life.
 Follow your breeder’s

 advice on proper nutritional supplements and recommended food’s.